quantumlib/Stim/doc/python_api_reference_vDev.md

-            stim.CliffordString: initializes by copying the given Clifford string. stim.PauliString: initializes by copying from the given Pauli string (ignores the sign of the Pauli string).
+            stim.CliffordString: initializes by copying the given Clifford string. stim.PauliString: initializes by copying from the given Pauli string (ignores the sign of the Pauli string). stim.Circuit: initializes a CliffordString equivalent to the action of the circuit (as long as the circuit only contains single qubit unitary operations and annotations).
             Iterable: initializes by interpreting each item as a Clifford.
                 Each item can be a single-qubit Clifford gate name (like "SQRT_X") or stim.GateData instance.